rishub-tamirisa/betweenness_centrality/proposal.md

 ## Timeline

 Week 1: Create template classes
-Breaking down of our project codebase into classes Creation of main classes
+- Breaking down of our project codebase into classes
+- Creation of main classes
-Skeleton functions
+- Skeleton functions

 Week 2: Data storage and access algorithms
-Storage access between classes
+- Storage access between classes
-Creation of storage classes
+- Creation of storage classes
-Correction/Checking of our data structures of holding and accessing our data
+- Correction/Checking of our data structures of holding and accessing our data (Test Cases for Graph DS)

 Week 3: B-C algorithm creation
-Creation of a B-C algorithm that would take in the context of our data unweighted graph data structure of Amazon Products
+- Creation of a B-C algorithm that would take in the context of our data unweighted graph data structure of Amazon Products

-Week 4: Implementation of B-C algorithm with data access Connecting the B-C algorithm with our storage classes Testing the output of the B-C algorithm
+Week 4: Implementation of B-C algorithm with data access
+- Connecting the B-C algorithm with our storage classes
+- Testing the output of the B-C algorithm

 Week 5: Creation of graphical representation method and algorithm

-Creation of graphic output/representation of graph Method to iterate through dataset and output BC algorithm details Creation of justification of placement of data structures onto the graphical representation
+- Creation of graphic output/representation of graph
+- Method to iterate through dataset and output BC algorithm details
+- Creation of justification of placement of data structures onto the graphical representation

 Week 6: Test and Finalize project
-Creation of user interface/input for product input Testing and debugging of any part of any of previous work
+- Creation of user interface/input for product input
+- Testing and debugging of any part of any of previous work